Kayleexx/algorand-fungible-token/README.md

 ## Prerequisites

-Before you begin, make sure you have the following prerequisites installed on your system:
+Before we begin, make sure you have the following prerequisites installed on your system:

 - [Node.js](https://nodejs.org/) and npm (Node Package Manager)
 - [Algorand Sandbox](https://github.com/algorand/sandbox) for a local Algorand node (optional)